NathanielRose/NateRoseWebsite/_posts/2018-01-02-using-logic-apps-for-connecting-social-media.md

 }
 ```

 Azure Functions allow us to test the function as well through the UI.
-On the right side ot the window select the **Test** tab and enter your sample markdown file in the `request body`.
+On the right side of the window select the **Test** tab and enter your sample markdown file in the `request body`.
 Run your function and you will see the Output and status code at the bottom of the Test window.

 <img src="https://natewebsite.blob.core.windows.net/post5/img12.PNG" width="500">